timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 In PM interviews, the interviewer gives you most of the information upfront.
 You should still try to clarify the question, although the interviewer will often tell you to make assumptions if there are any unknowns.
 This is often seen in product design interviews, where the interviewer gives a vague problem statement (e.g. build an alarm clock for the blind).
 As long as you state what assumptions you're making, pretty much any conclusion you arrive at is fair game.
 This models what working on a product looks like.
 Often times there isn't enough data to make a truly data-informed decision.
 You can only acknowledge the uncertainty and make assumptions along the way.
 Collecting data comes from running experiments and testing prototypes/MVPs on users.

 For both consulting and PM interviews, it helps to memorize some basic frameworks to apply to a variety of potential problems/situations.
 Consultants will memorize frameworks like the 4 P's of marketing, the 3 C's, or Porter's 5 Forces.
-PMs will memorize how to create user personas and prioritization frameworks like RICE (reach, impact, confidence, effort).
-With that being said, PM interviews are ultimately harder because there's so much more ambiguity in the problem statement.
-You're forced to think on your feet to come up with creative and interesting responses, while also following a logical framework and structure to arrive at your conclusions.
+PMs will memorize how to create user personas and use prioritization frameworks like RICE (reach, impact, confidence, effort).
+With that being said, I found PM interviews to be harder because there's so much more ambiguity in the problem statement.
+Particularly for product design interviews, you're forced to think on your feet to come up with ideas that are creative and interesting, while also following a logical framework and structure to arrive at your conclusions.
 It also means you have to be very conscious of budgeting time throughout your interview.
 You don't want to spend an hour identifying your target user and have no time left for brainstorming solutions and creating an implementation strategy.

 # PM interviews are more technical